 - Tour the open-air museum with restored colonial homes and furnishings from the early German settlement period and the operating blacksmith shop.
 Check the schedule for the summer classical music concerts.

 - Take a horseback tour from Ensenada through native rainforests to some of the scenic areas not seen from the road or the lake.

 - Visit the Parque Alerce Andino to see dense larch forests and other native vegetation, such as ferns, climbing vines, wild grasses and more.
 Travelers might see a puma, a gray fox called chilla, the endangered dwarf deer called pudu, wild cats called güiñas, and skunks called chingues.

 - Visit Pelluco and Chinquihue on the Tenglo Channel.

-- Climb Calbuco with the appropriate skill and equipment.
+- Climb Calbuco if you have mountain climbing skills and equipment.

 - Trek or backpack the numerous trails around Petrohue and the lake.

 - Swim, sunbathe, picnic, fish, and enjoy the beaches of Playa La Baja, Playa Cascadas, Playa Maitén, and Playa Puerto Fonck.